 The digital revolution has provided many opportunities for scholars to access interesting and exciting materials from the many corners of the world.
-Below are just a few of the visually and intellectually stimulating web sites that are coming available.
+Below are just a few of the visually and intellectually stimulating services that are available.

-Europeana – Fantastic collection linking to over 6 million digital items including images, texts, sounds and videos from all over the European continent.
-This is a beta version of the site.
+Fantastic collection linking to over 6 million digital items including images, texts, sounds and videos from all over the European continent.